 How is Nest Hello powered - wires or batteries?

+- If you already have a compatible wired doorbell (how to check), Hello will connect to your existing doorbell wires.
 In general, your existing doorbell needs to have wires with a measured voltage range:

 - In North America: From 14 to 30 V AC, or a transformer that's labeled from 16 to 24 V AC

 - In Europe: From 10.8 to 30 V AC, or a transformer that's labeled from 12 to 24 V AC

 - If you install Hello with the optional Indoor Power Adapter, Hello will get its power from a standard outlet inside your home.